codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 packet that must be sent when a client establish a new connection and it must be extactly one, more than one CONNECT per client must be treated as a violation of the protocol and the client must be dropped.<br>
-At each CONNECT must be followed in response a CONNACK.
+For each CONNECT, a CONNACK packet must be sent in response.

 **src/mqtt.h**